spotify/Mobius.swift/README.md

 }
 ```

 With these building blocks, we can start to think about our applications as transitions between discrete states in response to events.
-But we believe there is one piece still missing from the puzzle - namely the side-effects which are associated with moving between states.
+But we believe there still one piece missing from the puzzle - namely the side-effects which are associated with moving between states.
 For instance, pressing a "refresh button" might put our application into a "loading" state, with the side-effect of also fetching the latest data from our backend.

 In Mobius, we aptly call these side-effects *Effect*s.
 In the case of our counter, let's say that when the user tries to decrement below 0, we play a sound effect instead.
 Let's create an `enum` for this:
 ```swift